 Abyssinians and Somalis

 Abyssinian cats are considered to be one of the oldest known cat breeds in the world and its origin is still a mystery.
-Some genetic studies believe that the breed originated in Southeast Asia and along the coasts of the Indian Ocean, some believe it originated in Egypt, some believe in Africa.
+Some genetic studies believe that the breed originated in Southeast Asia and along the coasts of the Indian Ocean, some believe it originated in Egypt, some believe in Ethiopia.
 The original cats that were used to develop the Abyssinian breed are believed to have been imported from Middle East into England in the 1800s.
 However, World War II hurt many cat breeds, therefore in attempt to save the Abyssinians, the breeders had to outcross them with British Shorthairs, Siameses, Burmeses, Russian Blues, etc, and around this time the longhair gene is believed to have been introduced to the breed.
 The longhair gene is recessive, so it did not show up right away, but later breeders were finding longhaired kittens, now known as Somalis, in their Abyssinian litters.
 By the 1980s, Somalis have been fully accepted as the long-haired version of Abyssinians in the North American cat fancier world.

-DGC Foxholm Evan of Winter Garden – ruddy somali
+QGC Foxholm Evan of Winter Garden – ruddy somali

 RW SCG Winter Garden Ceres and her babies – ruddy, sorrel and fawn abyssinians